Sections

 Mild Steel Flat (FLT)

 Steel Angles are the most basic type of roll-formed steel.
 They are formed by bending a single angle in a piece of steel.
 Angle Steel is ‘L’ shaped and the most common type is at a 90° angle.
-The legs of the ‘L’ can be equal or unequal in length.
 For structural steel purposes, equal angles are most often used for brackets for cleat connections.
 They are sometimes also used as lintels (2 angles bolted back to back) and are commonly used for balconies, platforms, stairs and concrete supports.